php-ru/symfony-docs-ru/contributing/code/bc.rst

 Also, not every BC break has the same impact on application code.
-While some BC breaks require you to make significant changes to your classes or your architecture, others are fixed as easily as changing the name of a method.
+While some BC breaks require you to make significant changes to your classes or your architecture, others can be fixed changing the name of a single method.

 That's why we created this page for you.
 The section "Using Symfony Code" will tell you how you can ensure that your application won't break completely when